Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Scope in programming determines whether the function or variable is available within the code block of the conditional statement or function.
 They can be set to `global` or `local` types, although they all start as `global` type by default.
 But it's recommended they should be set into a `local` type because Lua accesses them faster than `global` types.

 - `global` - Makes the function or variable available anywhere at any scope.
-- `local` - Makes the function or variable available only to that specific scope, if called outside the scope returns a `nil` value; Declared with the `local` keyword.
+- `local` - Makes the function or variable available only to that specific scope and script, if called outside the scope returns a `nil` value; Declared with the `local` keyword.

 Syntaxes:
 ```lua